 GoPublish's InCopy workflow brings a whole new level of simplicity and collaboration to the process.
 It enhances the Adobe standard workflow by pushing the linked connections and content exchange into the GoPublish Cloud.
 Instead of relying on linked files that are stored on local machines, servers, or external providers, the GoPublish workflow centralises the Adobe documents in the cloud, making them always accessible and easy to share.
 And all while saving time.

 Using the GoPublish extension for Adobe Creative Cloud, documents can be sent for review directly from InDesign without exporting PDFs.
 Now review and approval can be combined with writers submitting and editing their copy.
 Creating one streamlined process.

-InCopy users can drop content in through their GoPublish panel whilst other collaborators not needing an Adobe licence can make comments, request changes, upload images, @mention users, and more, all in a simple browser-based interface.
+InCopy users can drag and drop content in through their GoPublish panel whilst other collaborators (who don't need an Adobe licence) can make comments, request changes, upload images, @mention users, and more, all in a simple browser-based interface.
 Rather than being separated from the entire creative journey once they’ve submitted their words, InCopy users are included as an integral part and can take part in version reviews, restore old copy versions, and work closer than ever with their designers and co-workers to achieve the best result for everyone.

 It’s a new collaborative world for today’s creative teams.